 Activated Carbon (AC) is a form of charcoal that has a large surface area, typically measuring 500 square metres per gram.
-Utilising Microwave technology, Carbonscape has now successfully begun production of high quality AC of 800 square meters per gram from relatively cheap waste pine saw dust.
-This exciting development promises to replace traditionally slower and complex processes with a fast, single process.
-Moreover, Carbonscape’s technology enables the use of relatively cheaper raw materials as well as ensuring a 60% improvement in quality.
+Utilising novel technology, Carbonscape has now successfully produced high quality AC, with an average surface area of 1000 square meters per gram from relatively cheap waste pine saw dust.
+This exciting development promises to replace traditionally slower and complex processes with a fast efficient process.
+Moreover, Carbonscape’s technology enables the use of relatively cheaper raw materials as well as ensuring a 60% improvement in surface area.

 There are different classifications of activated carbon with varying uses according to the form they assume.

 - Powdered Activated Carbon (PAC) is used for purification, de-odourising and de-colouring of foods, chemicals and pharmaceuticals.
 PAC is also utilised in municipal waste water treatment.